Supercapacitor: Myths vs Reality

 Myth: Short circuiting supercapacitors damages them.

 Reality: Short circuiting batteries causes heating that will ruin them for a multitude of reasons from melting cell separators, to changing chemistry, to massive discharges and draining of the cell(s).
 As mentioned, excessive heat is not ideal for electrical energy storage devices.
-However, CBC’s have a much lower internal resistance.
+However, supercapacitors have a much lower internal resistance.
 This means that they are much less likely to experience internal heating, therefore preventing any damage from occurring due to a short circuit.
 The heat generated by a short circuit is much more likely to heat the wire causing the “short” or weld the contacting metals causing the short together.
-Connecting the two leads of the CBC will quickly discharge the supercapacitor.